Bun vs. NPM, Yarn, pnpm, and others

 What is Bun?

-Why would you switch away from NPM, pnpm, or Yarn?
+Why switch from NPM, pnpm, or Yarn to Bun?

 How to install Bun on macOS using Homebrew